 We handle cases in which roadway dangers and defects cause:

-Speak with an attorney in Corpus Christi, TX to discuss your car wreck claim.
+Speak with a Texas car accident attorney in to discuss your car wreck claim.

 Our dedicated legal team has more than 100 years of combined experience.
 We have a long list of successful case results for our clients.
 You can have confidence that we will find out who is liable for your injuries and aggressively pursue the maximum compensation you are entitled to receive.

 Contact us today to set up an appointment for a free initial consultation to assess your legal rights.
 Don’t delay.
 We are here to help you protect your rights.